 The plans can also be customized by the number of meals you’d like and the number of servings per meal.
 The company allows you to choose either three or four meals per week, which can accommodate two, four, or six people.

 Customers sign up for Green Chef through the company’s website.
-You can choose from the six meal plans above (about 30 total individual meal options weekly) to suit varying dietary preferences.
+You can choose from the eight meal plans above (over 50 individual meal options weekly) to suit varying dietary preferences.

 After you choose your plan and select the recipes you would like to make, your box will be delivered on the date you choose.